Skip to content

 • Cover your mouth and nose with tissue paper when sneezing or coughing.
 Dispose of soiled tissues into a lidded rubbish bin, then wash hands thoroughly;

 • Wash hands with liquid soap and water, and rub for at least 20 seconds.
 Then rinse with water and dry with a disposable paper towel.
 When the hands are cleaned, do not touch the water tap directly again (for example, using a paper towel to wrap the faucet before turn it off).
-If hand washing facilities are not available, or when hands are not visibly soiled, performing hand hygiene with 70 to 80% alcohol-based handrub is an effective alternative;
+If hand washing facilities are not available, or when hands are not visibly soiled, performing hand hygiene with 70 to 80% alcohol-based handrub is also an effective alternative;

 • After using the toilet, put the toilet lid down before flushing to avoid spreading germs;